Skip to content

 Form FactorScreenless wristband, 8.6gScreenless wristband, 26.5gRing, ~4gSmartwatch with display

-Battery Life14 days (claimed)12 to 14 days4 to 8 days18 to 36 hours
+Battery Life14 days (confirmed in my testing)12 to 14 days4 to 8 days18 to 36 hours

 SubscriptionNone required, $8.99/mo Premium optional$199 to $359/yr required$5.99/mo required for full featuresNone required